 Lionhead Goldfish Overview

 Personality and Characteristics

 Lionhead goldfish are friendly and peaceful aquarium fish.
-They do not commonly display aggressiveness towards tank mates.
-They are slow-moving fish, getting along well with visually impaired goldfish such as the Black Moor goldfish.
+They do not commonly display aggressiveness toward tank mates.
+They are slow-moving fish, getting along well with visually impaired goldfish, such as the Black Moor goldfish.
 They may not grow large, but they have big personalities to make up for it!
 They are one of the first fish in the tank to meet you by the glass for food.
 Their memory is excellent, and their beady eyes will instantly recognize you when you are near.

 Lionhead goldfish are on the smaller side, but that does not mean they require a small tank.
 Lionheads do best in a tank over 10 gallons to ensure proper muscle development and appropriate exercise.
-Cramped conditions limit the swim space your goldfish has to exercise, which they do by actively swimming the length and height of their tank.
+Cramped conditions limit the swim space that your goldfish has to exercise, which they do by actively swimming the length and height of their tank.

 Lionhead goldfish can be trained to do a variety of underwater tricks.
-They can swim through hoops, eat out of your hand and push a sinking or floating ball around.
+They can swim through hoops, eat out of your hand, and push a sinking or floating ball around.

 Health & Care